isc-projects/bind9/doc/notes/notes-9.18.10.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- In order to reduce unnecessary memory consumption in the cache,
+- To reduce unnecessary memory consumption in the cache, NXDOMAIN
-  NXDOMAIN records are no longer retained past the normal negative
+  records are no longer retained past the normal negative cache TTL,
-  cache TTL, even if ``stale-cache-enable`` is set to ``yes``.
+  even if :any:`stale-cache-enable` is set to ``yes``. :gl:`#3386`
-  :gl:`#3386`.

-- The option :any:`auto-dnssec` is deprecated and will be removed in 9.19.
+- The :any:`auto-dnssec` option has been deprecated and will be removed
-  Please migrate to :any:`dnssec-policy`. :gl:`#3667`
+  in a future BIND 9.19.x release.
+Please migrate to

-- Deprecate setting the operating system limit (``coresize``, ``datasize``,
+  :any:`dnssec-policy`. :gl:`#3667`

+- The :any:`coresize`, :any:`datasize`, :any:`files`, and
+  :any:`stacksize` options have been deprecated.
+The limits these
-  ``files`` and ``stacksize``) from ``named.conf``.
-These options should be set
+  options set should be enforced externally, either by manual
-  from the operating system (``ulimit``) or from the process supervisor
+  configuration (e.g. using ``ulimit``) or via the process supervisor
   (e.g. ``systemd``). :gl:`#3676`

-- Deprecate setting alternate local addresses for inbound zone transfers
+- Setting alternate local addresses for inbound zone transfers has been
+  deprecated.
+The relevant options (:any:`alt-transfer-source`,
-  (:any:`alt-transfer-source`, :any:`alt-transfer-source-v6`,
+  :any:`alt-transfer-source-v6`, and :any:`use-alt-transfer-source`)
-  :any:`use-alt-transfer-source`). :gl:`#3694`
+  will be removed in a future BIND 9.19.x release. :gl:`#3694`

 Bug Fixes
 ~~~~~~~~~

-- Increase the number of HTTP headers in the statistics channel from 10 to 100 to accomodate for some browsers that send more that 10 headers by default. :gl:`#3670`
+- The number of HTTP headers allowed in requests sent to :iscman:`named`'s statistics channel has been increased from 10 to 100, to accommodate some browsers that send more than 10 headers by default. :gl:`#3670`

-- Copy TLS identifier when setting up primaries for catalog member zones. :gl:`#3638`
+- TLS configuration for primary servers was not applied for zones that were members of a catalog zone.
+This has been fixed. :gl:`#3638`

-- Fix an assertion failure in the statschannel caused by reading from the HTTP connection closed prematurely (connection error, shutdown). :gl:`#3693`
+- :iscman:`named` could crash due to an assertion failure when an HTTP connection to the statistics channel was closed prematurely (due to a connection error, shutdown, etc.).
+This has been fixed. :gl:`#3693`

 - The ``zone <name>/<class>: final reference detached`` log message was moved from the INFO log level to the DEBUG(1) log level to prevent the :iscman:`named-checkzone` tool from superfluously logging this message in non-debug mode. :gl:`#3707`

-- When a catalog zone is removed from the configuration, in some cases a dangling pointer could cause a :iscman:`named` process crash.
+- When a catalog zone was removed from the configuration, in some cases a dangling pointer could cause the :iscman:`named` process to crash.
   This has been fixed. :gl:`#3683`

-- The ``named`` would wait for some outstanding recursing queries to finish before shutting down.
-This has been fixed.  :gl:`#3183`
+- In certain cases, :iscman:`named` waited for the resolution of outstanding recursive queries to finish before shutting down.
+This was unintended and has been fixed. :gl:`#3183`

-- When a zone is deleted from a server, an key management objects related to that zone would be kept in the memory and released only at the server shutdown.
-This could lead to constantly increasing memory usage for servers with a high zone churn. :gl:`#3727`
+- When a zone was deleted from a server, a key management object related to that zone was inadvertently kept in memory and only released upon shutdown.
+This could lead to constantly increasing memory use on servers with a high rate of changes affecting the set of zones being served.
+This has been fixed. :gl:`#3727`

 Known Issues
 ~~~~~~~~~~~~